nf-core/spatialvi/docs/usage.md

 `--spaceranger_reference` parameter, otherwise the pipeline will download the default human reference for you automatically.

-You may optionally supply file paths to probe sets or manual fiducial alignment using the `--spaceranger_probeset` and `--spaceranger_manual_alignment`, respectively.
+You may optionally supply file path to a probe sets using the `--spaceranger_probeset` parameter.

 ## Analysis options